-With close to 30 years experience, we’ve been helping CEOs of high-growth early-stage and established mid-cap companies in all sorts of industries with their branding needs.
-“WE” are what our clients sign up for, not an agency.
+With 30+ years experience, we’ve been helping CEOs of high-growth early-stage and established mid-cap companies in all sorts of industries with their branding needs.
+WE are what our clients sign up for — not an agency.
 They bank on our unique combination of branding chops and founders’ DNA.
-They like that we adopt their brands as if they were our own.
-We stir things up.

 Those bold kind of strategic moves are a hallmark of how David approaches brand strategy and business growth, in general.
 That's been evident in all of his professional endeavors—as an advisor to early-stage and mid-cap CEOs, as a “serial” and “cereal” entrepreneur or in his corporate roles in the travel and publishing fields or during his time spent in the consulting and agency world.

 David’s formal education is not in business.
 It’s in human development.
 He holds a Masters degree from Harvard in that subject area.
 Those studies, along with his innate sensibility, have provided him with a unique framework for investigating and articulating just how a good idea can become a viable business and how that, in turn, can become a recognizable brand and with the right combination of strategy and design, can evolve into something that is imperative to have.

 The circuitous path that David’s career has taken began with a consulting practice focused on M&A communications and issues management for clients such as Wells Fargo Bank and Bank of America.
 That was followed by the launch and operation of the first-ever culinary travel publication, Palate and Spirit, which led to various high-profile roles in the publishing industry at Random House, The New York Times and Time-Life.